 - international organizations including the World Bank, the International Finance Corporation, and the International Monetary Fund;

 - large NGOs such as Operation Smile, ACCION and Environmental Defense Fund;

 - organizations focused on developing market interests such as USAID, OECD, and Dalberg.

 Fletcher's particular expertise in emerging markets prepares graduates for careers that focus on high-growth economies such as India, China, and Brazil.
 Graduates go on to work in areas ranging from in-country positions to specialized jobs with major financial institutions, research organizations and multinational corporations.

 MIB graduates are also well-prepared for "non-traditional" jobs within the traditional job market.
 Large employers find the Fletcher education uniquely prepares students not only for general management positions but also for jobs within governmental and regulatory affairs, environmental affairs, risk management, and other functional areas that necessitate an education that goes beyond traditional business skills.
 Additionally, country managers and risk analysts who must understand the complexity of national and local situations are well-qualified with MIB education.

 All students participate in a ten-week professional development program that helps them manage international careers during and after Fletcher.
 Topics covered in this interactive program include self-assessment; hiring theory; and personal marketing including resumes and cover letters, networking, and interviewing skills.
-Throughout their Fletcher careers, all students can take advantage of sector-specific coaching, career trips to Washington, DC and New York City, on-campus recruiting and employer information sessions, and a comprehensive internship database.
+Throughout their Fletcher careers, all students can take advantage of individual coaching; career trips to Washington, DC and New York City; sector-specific programming; a comprehensive employer database; and more.
 One of Fletcher's greatest assets, our vast alumni network of more than 7,000 graduates, is an incomparable resource for contacts around the globe.